-Depending on the signal level at this output, the AGM60 sends the point in time for fuel changeover to the LMV26 / LMV36
+Depending on the signal level at this output, the AGM60 sends the point in time for fuel changeover to the LMV36.

-The AGM60 must always be powered via the LMV26 / LMV36 basic unit and never directly by mains voltage
+The AGM60 must always be powered via the LMV36 and never directly by mains voltage.

-- The live conductor for fuel changeover (refer to chapter Fuel changeover) must always be picked up at terminal X31-01 pin 4 of the AGM60 - Connecting cable between LMV26 / LMV36 and AGM60 (also refer to chapter Makeup of system): Use of this connecting cable is mandatory (available as an accessory item, refer to chapter Type summary)
+- The live conductor for fuel changeover (refer to chapter Fuel changeover) must always be picked up at terminal X31-01 pin 4 of the AGM60 - Connecting cable between LMV36 and AGM60 (also refer to chapter Makeup of system): Use of this connecting cable is mandatory (available as an accessory item, refer to chapter Type summary)

-1.4 Electrical connections of LMV26 / LMV36 and AGM60
+1.4 Electrical connections of LMV36 and AGM60

-For LMV26 / LMV36 and AGM60, the following low-voltage categories are in use:
+For LMV36 and AGM60, the following low-voltage categories are in use: